yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2023/index.md

 Maide found a problem occurring with compute shaders when they were triggering invalidations in the buffer cache. yuzu has a lot of code to track the sizes of buffers used by the games.
-Consider a game using two buffers: the first, with an address range from 1 to 3, and another with a range of 3 to 5.
-There don't overlap, so there is no issue.
+Consider a game using two buffers: the first, with an address range from 1 to 2, and another with a range of 3 to 5.
+They don't overlap, so there is no issue.
 Then, after the game runs for a while, a buffer requiring a range of 1 to 5 is used.
 The previous two buffers would be considered to overlap it, and will be deleted.
 Then, the old buffer data from the two overlaps gets moved to the new third buffer.